Five Signs Your Child Is Manipulating You

 It is possible to gain compliance, especially from small children, with the promise of treats or sweets.
 Just be aware that your child is the one in control when you are offering a bribe.
 Why?
 Because they are getting a treat for doing something non-compliant.
 For example, you ask the child to get his shoes on.
 He doesn’t do what he is told (non-compliance).
 You offer a cookie if child puts his shoes on.
 The child follows directions and gets a cookie (manipulation).

 There are no perfect parents, and no perfect parenting.
-Do your best to recognize these situations when your child is manipulating you.
-My kids were supposed to be getting ready for bed the other night and instead ran over to dad to get in some extra cuddles.
-He totally let them ignore mom's request and thats okay.
-I called him out for allowing the kids to manipulate him.
-He laughed.
-Cuddles from dad might push bedtime back a few minutes, but sometimes the moment is more important than the rules.
+Do your best to recognize these situations when your child is being manipulative.
+My kids were supposed to be getting ready for bed the other night and instead they ran over to my wife to get in some extra cuddles.
+She totally let them ignore my request and thats okay.
+I called her out for allowing the kids to manipulate her.
+She laughed.
+Cuddles from mom or dad might push bedtime back a few minutes, but sometimes the moment is more important than the rules.

 At Garage Strength we train kids beginning around age 7-8.
 We know that sometimes they don't want to show up to train, but we try to keep things fun and exciting.
 We designed the in-home training plan for kids and families to do together.
 We want everyone to have access to the type of training we offer at Garage Strength because we know the huge impact fitness can have in the lives of young people AND adults.